 For years the Food Bank of Northwest Indiana operated out of a 12,000 square foot barn that had been re-purposed to act as a distribution facility, but in 2018 the Food Bank moved into its new home—a larger, more efficient food distribution facility in Merrillville.
 This move marked a new chapter for the organization and was a turning point in its ability to address hunger and impact the Northwest Indiana community in meaningful and sustainable ways.

-The Food Bank acquires, stores, and distributes more than 4.5 million meals across Lake and Porter counties every year.
-Through its network of 100+ partner agencies, mobile food distributions, and direct service programs for seniors, adults, youth and families, the Food Bank gives provides and hunger relief to nearly 25,000 people each month.
+The Food Bank acquires, stores, and distributes more than 7 million pounds of food across Lake and Porter counties every year.
+Through its network of 110+ partner agencies, mobile food distributions, and direct service programs for seniors, adults, youth and families, the Food Bank gives provides and hunger relief to nearly 25,000 people each month.

 The Food Bank of Northwest Indiana is a 501(c)3 not-for-profit organization and a member of Feeding America, the nation’s largest domestic hunger-relief organization and a powerful and efficient network of 200 food banks across the country.
 As food insecurity rates hold steady at the highest levels ever, the Feeding America network of food banks has risen to meet the need.
 To learn more about Feeding America, visit feedingamerica.org.